PaddlePaddle/PaConvert/README.md

  2  Pytorch APIs are not supported to convert to Paddle currently!
  Convert Rate is: 80.000%

-For these 2 Pytorch APIs that do not support to Convert now, which have been marked by >>>>>> before the line, please refer to https://www.paddlepaddle.org.cn/documentation/docs/zh/develop/guides/model_convert/convert_from_pytorch/pytorch_api_mapping_cn.html and convert it by yourself manually.
+For these 2 Pytorch APIs that currently do not support to convert, which have been marked by >>>>>> before the line, please refer to https://www.paddlepaddle.org.cn/documentation/docs/zh/develop/guides/model_convert/convert_from_pytorch/pytorch_api_mapping_cn.html and convert it by yourself manually.
 In addition, these APIs will be supported in future.